EntropyString/JavaScript/README.md

   > fdRp9Q3rTMF7TdFN

 When using `Math.random`, the `entropy-string` scheme uses 48 of the 52(ish) bits of randomness from each call to `Math.random`.
-That's more efficient than the above code snippet but less so than using bytes from `crypto`.
+That's much more efficient than the previous code snippet but a bit less so than using bytes from `crypto`.

 Fortunately you don't need to really understand how the bytes are efficiently sliced and diced to get the string.
 But you may want to provide your own [Custom Bytes](#CustomBytes) to create a string, which is the next topic.